Drug Evaluation Committee 2018-61 Change of Investigational New Drug Label due to Change of Company Name and Location

 Question

-The company name and location of the sponsor has changed.
-A letter informing each medical institution of the change in company name and location has been provided.
+The name and address of the sponsor has changed.
+H-row has provided each medical institution with a letter informing them of the change in company name and location.
 The investigational drug will be used only for inpatients and will not be taken home by subjects.
-In addition, some of the investigational drug has already been delivered to the implementing medical institution and is stored in our warehouse.
+In addition, some of the investigational drug has already been delivered to the Investigator Site and is stored in our warehouse.

 In this case, is it necessary to change the company name on the investigational drug label?
 Is it sufficient to change the company name and location?
 If we must change the label, is it sufficient to change only the portion stored in our warehouse?
-(We are assuming that we will over-label the old company name and address with the new company name and address only)?
+(We are assuming that the new company name and address should be over-labeled on the old company name and address only.)

 When changing the company name (over-labeling) of the investigational new drug label, is it sufficient to do the work under non-GMP control?
 In other words, is there a problem if the procedure is completed in the clinical department without GMP staff involvement, from the creation of the procedure to the implementation of the work?
 What are the minimum steps that need to be taken when changing the company name (over-labeling) of the investigational new drug label?